gsk89/SIS/README.md

 Servicios inteligentes SIS

-Este repositorio es un proyecto personal para probar nuevas habilidades. this proyecto is personal for test new skills and tools.
+Este repositorio es un proyecto personal para probar nuevas habilidades. this repository is a personal proyect for test new skills and tools.